 How to prevent fire in your home

-Of course THE most effective way to ensure the safety of the buildings occupants is to install residential firesprinkler system.
+Of course, THE most effective way to prevent fire and ensure the safety of the building’s occupants is to install a residential firesprinkler system.
 However, some people don’t have the luxury of the peace of mind these bring.

 The first step towards ensuring that your home is safe from fire is to carefully inspect each and every element that could cause a fire.
 For this, you may want to employ specialists.
 You won’t for example, be able to thoroughly check your electrical or gas systems unless you are trained to do so.